Rareloop/lumberjack/README.md

 - Installation via Composer (e.g. Bedrock)

 ## Installing
-Download this theme to your composer powered WordPress theme and then install the core framework dependency:
+Download this theme to your Composer powered WordPress setup and then install the core framework dependency:

 ```shell
 composer require rareloop/lumberjack-core